-You might not use the flashlight on your phone every day, but when you need it, it’s indispensable.
+Though you might not use the flashlight on your phone every day, it’s indispensable when you need it.
 But how do you turn on the flashlight on your smartphone?

 We’re here to help.
-We’ll show you several ways to turn on and off your flashlight.
+We’ll show you how to turn on and off your flashlight using several methods.
 Android users have more ways to do this, but we’ll cover iPhone flashlight instructions too.

 Android didn’t have a universal flashlight toggle until Android 5.0 Lollipop launched in 2014.
 Before then, some phone manufacturers included a built-in way to open the flashlight, while others didn’t.
 Thankfully, all modern Android phones include flashlight functionality out of the box.